TranPhucVinh/smart-home-thesis/document/document.md

 ### External port

-Port 80 is designated port for external access.
+In a heroku application, port 80 is designated port for external access.

 Reference: [Heroku port number for a given application](https://stackoverflow.com/questions/46356690/heroku-port-number-for-a-given-application)